William Jaco: Education and career

 Jaco received a B.A from the Fairmont State College and an M.A. from Pennsylvania State University.
 He completed his Ph.D. in 1968 at the University of Wisconsin-Madison.

-He held faculty positions at the University of Michigan and Rice University before joining the faculty at Oklahoma State University as Head of the Mathematics Dept. from 1982–87 and again served as head from 2011–2018.
+He held faculty positions at the University of Michigan and Rice University before joining the faculty at Oklahoma State University as Head of the Mathematics Dept. from 1982 to 1987 and again served as head from 2011 to 2018.
 He has been a member of the Institute for Advanced Study, (IAS) the Mathematical Sciences Research Institute (MSRI), and the American Institute of Mathematics (AIM).

-He served as the Executive Director of the American Mathematical Society (AMS), the Chair-elect, Chair, and Retiring Chair of the Mathematics Section of the American Association for the Advancement of Science, as a member of the Advisory Board of the American Institute of Mathematics, as a member of the Board of Mathematical Sciences at the National Research Council/National Academy of Sciences, as a member of the Joint Policy Board for Mathematics.
-He was an elected member of the Board of Trustees of the American Mathematical Society serving as the Chair of the Board of Trustees, 2014–2015.
+He served as the executive director of the American Mathematical Society (AMS), the Chair-elect, chair, and Retiring Chair of the Mathematics Section of the American Association for the Advancement of Science, as a member of the advisory board of the American Institute of Mathematics, as a member of the Board of Mathematical Sciences at the National Research Council/National Academy of Sciences, as a member of the Joint Policy Board for Mathematics.
+He was an elected member of the Board of Trustees of the American Mathematical Society serving as the chair of the Board of Trustees, 2014–2015.

 One of his doctoral students (joint with Karol Borsuk) was Krystyna Kuperberg.